-Meijer (pronounced "Meyer") is a giant of retailing in the Midwest.
+Meijer (pronounced "Meyer") is a retail giant in the Midwest.
 The company's huge combination grocery and general merchandise stores average 200,000 to 250,000 sq. ft. each (or about the size of four regular grocery stores) and stock about 120,000 items, including Meijer private-label products.
 Meijer operates more than 200 locations; half are in Michigan, while the rest spread across four other nearby states.
 Customers can choose from 40-plus departments, including apparel, electronics, hardware, and toys.
 Most stores also sell gasoline, offer banking services, and have multiple in-store restaurants.
 Founder Hendrik Meijer opened his first store in 1934; the business is still family owned and run.

 In addition its large combination grocery and general merchandise stores, Meijer operates about 175 gas stations, a pair of car washes, and about a half a dozen smaller Meijer Grocery Express stores.

 A more recent Meijer store concept was tailored for its key Chicago market called Meijer Marketplace.
 At 90,000 square feet (relatively small for Meijer) one of these "mini" supercenters is located in Melrose Park.
 The Melrose Park store offers both food and general merchandise, and stock foods popular with Hispanics and Italians, in a bid to cater to local tastes.

 Grand Rapids, Michigan-based Meijer has more than 105 stores in its home state.
 Ohio is the chain's second-largest market with over 40 stores, followed by Indiana and Illinois with about 35 stores and 25 stores, respectively.
 The retailer has about 10 shops in Kentucky.